 We do not currently have any employees.
-Mr. Penn, our Chief Executive Officer, is the Managing Member of our investment adviser.
+Mr. Penn, our Chief Executive Officer, is the Managing Partner of our investment adviser.
 In addition, Mr. Efrat, our Chief Financial Officer and Treasurer is a Managing Director of our administrator.
 We and our investment adviser expect to hire additional investment professionals to assist with our ongoing management and in investing the proceeds of this offering.
 Specifically, we expect to hire a chief compliance officer promptly after the completion of the offering.
 Currently, our investment adviser has four senior investment professionals, Messrs.
-Chang, Giannetti, Penn and Williams.
-Following this offering our investment adviser intends to expand its management team to a total of seven to ten investment professionals within 12 months of the completion of this offering.
-We and our investment adviser intend to hire professionals with skills applicable to our business plan, including experience in middle-market investing, leveraged and mezzanine finance and capital markets.
-It is likely that some of these individuals will be employees of PennantPark Administration and will perform their respective functions under the terms of the Administration Agreement.
+Chang, Giannetti, Penn and Williams, and intends to retain a total of seven to ten investment professionals within the first 12 months after completion of this offering.
+We and our investment adviser intend to hire professionals with skills applicable to our business plan, including experience in middle market investing, leveraged and mezzanine finance and capital markets.
+It is likely that some of these individuals will be employees of Pennant Administration and will perform their respective functions under the terms of the Administration Agreement.
 See "Management-Investment management agreement."
-In addition, we will reimburse PennantPark Administration for our allocable portion of expenses incurred by it in performing its obligations under the Administration Agreement, including rent and our allocable portion of the cost of our chief compliance officer and their respective staffs.
+In addition, we will reimburse Pennant Administration for our allocable portion of expenses incurred by it in performing its obligations under the Administration Agreement, including rent and our allocable portion of the cost of our chief compliance officer and their respective staffs.
 See "Management-Administration agreement."